 A prepositional phrase is usually made up of a preposition and the other word (the object) which it modifies.
 The word can be a noun or a gerund verb (that is a verb that ends in -ing).
 A prepositional phrase does not have a subject, except for the preposition and the object.
 They can act as adverbs, and as adjectives.
 When it acts as an adjective, it is usually followed by a noun or pronoun.
 When it acts as an adverb, it is followed by an adjective, a verb, or even other adverbs.
 This takes us back to the two basic kinds of prepositional phrases, an adverbial phrase, and an adjectival phrase.

 Here are some more examples of a prepositional phrase acting as an adverb:

 1. James drove his new car across the road.

-The verb in this sentence is “rode”.
-The preposition is “across” and the adverbial phrase is “across the bridge.”
+The verb in this sentence is “drove”.
+The preposition is “across” and the adverbial phrase is “across the road.”

 2. The congregation ran out of the church when the fire alarm rang out.

 “Ran” is the verb being described.
 The preposition is “out”, and the adverb phrase is “out of the church.”